Borja-Perez-Diaz/me/content/teaching/aac/part_i/index.md

 ---
-title: Part I: The Observable in Astrophysics
+title: Part I. The Observable in Astrophysics
 summary: Handnotes for bachelor students about Astrophysics and Cosmology.
 date: 2025-09-02
 type: docs